18F/handbook/_pages/hiring-and-jobs/assignee-detail.md

 * If an applicant is changing GS levels or if they will be moving to a different PD, they will need to provide an updated resume.
   * Applicants for supervisory roles must demonstrate past people management experience in their resume.
 This can include team lead experience, supervisory experience, or other types of people leadership.

-Please double-check with candidates before you interview them that they meet the 3 qualifications listed above.
+Please double-check with candidates before you interview them that they meet the three qualifications listed above.

 ## Internal Approval for Details